Monitoring Docker

 Example.
 Collecting metrics from nginx service.

-The image sophos/nginx-prometheus-metrics is not an official nginx image.
-We use it only for demo purposes.
+sophos/nginx-prometheus-metrics is a community image, not an official nginx image.
+We use it here only for demonstration.

 1docker run -d --rm -it -p 80:80 -p 1314:1314 -p 9527:9527 sophos/nginx-prometheus-metrics